wikimedia/mediawiki-tools-api-testing/README.md

 `$wgSecretKey` in the `secret_key` configuration option. `$wgSecretKey` can be found in the wiki's LocalSettings.php - if you are using MediaWiki-Docker-Dev, this file can be found under `config/mediawiki/`.

+To use a custom configuration file, create a `local.json` file either in the root folder or the `configs` folder.
+For automated testing, an environment variable `API_TESTING_CONFIG_FILE` can be set to point to the correct configuration file.

+The configuration file is evaluated in the following order:

+1) `API_TESTING_CONFIG_FILE` if set
+2) `local.json` if it exists
+3) `configs/local.json`  if it exists
+4) `configs/default.json`

 If you have a custom setup, you need to provide the following configuration settings: